ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Week 1: Setup.
 Sign up for the free tier and connect your GitHub repository via the GitHub App.
 The Planner agent analyzes your codebase and generates an initial test plan.
 No configuration required beyond repository access.

 Week 2-3: Pilot.
 Run pilot tests on 5-10 critical user flows.
-Let the Automator agent execute against staging.
+Let the Executor agent run them against a live preview environment.
 Review results, failure reports, and coverage.
 Compare against your existing qTest test cases for the same flows.

 Week 3-4: Parallel Run.
 Run Autonoma alongside qTest for your full test suite.
 Most teams find that Autonoma's AI-generated tests cover equal or greater scope than manually-written qTest test cases, particularly for edge cases that manual testers miss.